PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **RPG Style**:
   - Default style:
     - Pokemon style: The battle system will be based on the rules of the latest Pokemon mainline game.
+    - New default style: Possibility to create a new default style from other battle system templates we created so far.

 - **Additional Game Mechanic**:
-  - Counter:
+  - Counter: Allow the user to add a counter that can be used for a specific game element, like a bonus granted to a character.
-    - Limited counter:
+    - Limited counter: A counter cannot reach a certain number between 0 and 99.
-      - We can increase the counter depending the number of times we attack/kill an enemy, or if we use certain skills.
+      - It's possible to assign a minimal value N.
+      - As a condition, we can get N points per turn, and prevent to receive them when we use 1 or more in the previous turn.
+      - Using 1 or several can grant bonus to our skills (damages, increased duration for bonuses, number of attack per turn).
+A new action will be unlocked in the menu to allow the player using it.
       - The number of times we can uses points to increase our skills can be limited for the entire battle.
-      - Using 1
   - Attack Order System:
     - Default type:
-      - The turn order can be absolute or changed by priority skills.
+      - The Turn Order can be absolute or changed by priority skills.
-    - Custom type: The user choose a different way to determine the turn order.
-      - The order can involves another stat other than Speed.
   - Defend system: Allow the player to put a defensive state during his turn and to receive less damage.
     - The damages received is reduced, and the reduction is calculated with the character's Defense stat.
-    - The character can gets the priority in next turn after his defense state.
   - Weakness System: Applies a mechanic where enemies can be weaker to certain attacks and receive more damage.
     - Classic: Basic rules of the Weakness System.
-      - An enemy can get more damages from specific skills.
+      - An enemy can get more damages from skills of specific elements.
-      - A system of Strengths and Weaknesses is implemented in the Skills part of the Kritical Hit app.
+      - A system of Strengths and Weaknesses is implemented in the Skills part of the Battle Template.
-    - Special: Additional features to make the system unique.
-      - The enemy has a specific HP/counter bar where he takes damages from STRONG attacks.
-      - When his defense is broken, either the monster cannot act next turn and/or his defense is lowered/
-      - He can retrieves his full weakness gauge at next turn.
   - Action Menu: Help the user creating a list of all the possible actions (attack, magic, object, etc...) that the player can do in battle.
     - Classic actions like "Attack", "Magic", "Special" and "Defend" represent default actions in the default action menu.
     - We can merge the "Magic" and "Special" actions together, and ignore the "Defend" action if we don't need it.